threecuptea/spark_tutorial_2/README.md

         9. The above is application log which is general to any Hadoop application.
 There is event log which records Spark job/stage/task, storage, executor metrics and job DAG (Directed acyclic graph) which is specific to Spark.
-           We have to configure Spark history-server to specify the location of event log files by adding ex.
+           We have to start Spark history-server to specify the location it expects that applications write logs to like
-             SPARK_HISTORY_OPTS="-Dspark.history.fs.logDirectory='hdfs://ubuntu:9000/var/log/spark'"
-           to spark-env.sh.
-Then start Spark history-server.
+           $SPARK_HOME/sbin/start-history-server.sh hdfs://ubuntu:9000/var/log/spark

            On the other side, applications submited must add --conf spark.eventLog.enabled=true --conf spark.eventLog.dir=hdfs://ubuntu:9000/var/log/spark